sidebar hamburger menu

 C:\Program Files\dotnet\dotnet.exe

-• dotnet --info displays information about the installed .NET SDKs, runtimes and your OS.
-It also verifies the .NET is correctly set up.
+• dotnet --info — displays information about installed SDKs, runtimes, and your OS:

 dotnet --info